Julia Set in Quantum Evolution: The case of Dynamical Quantum Phase Transitions: Renormalization Group Framework

 Successive application of the renormalization group map produces the sequence $y \mapsto R(y) \mapsto R(R(y)) \mapsto \dots$, which we denote compactly as $y^{(j)} = R^{(j)}(y)$, where $R^{(j)}$ denotes the $j$-fold composition of $R$.
 The asymptotic behavior of this flow is controlled by the fixed points of the map.

 For the iterated map, the stable fixed points act as large-scale attractors, and the set of initial values that flow into each attractor defines its basin of attraction, known collectively as the Fatou set.
-The boundary of the Fatou set in the extended complex plane (Riemann sphere) is called the Julia set which contains the unstable fixed points.
-The RG map has a pole at $y=0$, which escapes to infinity under iteration.
-Therefore $y=0$ and $y=\infty$ belong to the Julia set.

-The Julia set, ${\cal J}(R)$, associated with a rational map $R$ possesses several important general properties as below, (i) it has no isolated points, (ii) it is completely invariant under the map, i.e, $R({\cal J}(R)) = {\cal J}(R)$, (iii) it contains all unstable fixed points, and (iii) it contains an infinite number of points (a dense set), often a fractal.
-We show below that for the RG map, ${\cal J}(R)$ determines the locations of the zeros of the Loschmidt amplitude (partition function) in the complex-$y$ plane.
+The boundary of the Fatou set in the extended complex plane (Riemann sphere) is called the Julia set which contains the unstable fixed points \cite{juliacomm,hastingslevi,Beardon1991,Peitgen2004}.
+A few general properties of the Julia set are listed in Appendix \ref{sec:few-gener-prop}.
+We also show below that for the RG map, the Julia set ${\cal J}(R)$ determines the locations of the zeros of the Loschmidt amplitude (partition function) in the complex-$y$ plane.